 Elizabeth has held a number of Conservancy roles nationwide and globally, including Washington Director of Science, Pacific North America Science and Conservation Director, Global Climate Change Fellow, and Executive Director of Maryland/DC.
 During this time, Elizabeth’s leadership has been pivotal to a number of achievements, including establishing a center of scientific excellence which launched “Floodplains by Design” and the science underlying “Migrations in Motion”; completing the largest oyster restoration project in the world; raising brand awareness of the organization in two years by 52% ; and launching the Conservancy’s first urban conservation program in Washington, D.C.
 Elizabeth was an inaugural member of the global Gender Equity Advisory Council, which advised the CEO, President and COO/General Counsel on gender issues across the organization.

 Elizabeth relocated her family back to the D.C. metro area after spending 25 years working in Central and South America, Southeast Asia, Tanzania, Hawaii and the West Coast of the United States.
 On the weekends you can find her out hiking with her family and rescue dogs, reading the latest bestseller or dreaming of her next adventure vacation.

 Elizabeth was awarded a Ph.D. in ecology from the University of Washington and an A.B. with highest honors in psychology from Harvard University.
-She is also an independent certified professional coach, responsible for developing top talent in global organizations.
+She is also a certified professional executive coach.